content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 HasPulpHref returns a boolean if a field has been set.

+### GetRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersions() int64`

+GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.

+### GetRetainRepoVersionsOk

+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersionsOk() (*int64, bool)`

+GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersions(v int64)`

+SetRetainRepoVersions sets RetainRepoVersions field to given value.

+### HasRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) HasRetainRepoVersions() bool`

+HasRetainRepoVersions returns a boolean if a field has been set.

+### SetRetainRepoVersionsNil

+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersionsNil(b bool)`

+ SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

+### UnsetRetainRepoVersions
+`func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

+UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
+### GetName

+`func (o *ContainerContainerPushRepositoryResponse) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *ContainerContainerPushRepositoryResponse) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *ContainerContainerPushRepositoryResponse) SetName(v string)`

+SetName sets Name field to given value.

+### GetPulpLabels

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLabels() map[string]string`

+GetPulpLabels returns the PulpLabels field if non-nil, zero value otherwise.

+### GetPulpLabelsOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLabelsOk() (*map[string]string, bool)`

+GetPulpLabelsOk returns a tuple with the PulpLabels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpLabels

+`func (o *ContainerContainerPushRepositoryResponse) SetPulpLabels(v map[string]string)`

+SetPulpLabels sets PulpLabels field to given value.

+### HasPulpLabels

+`func (o *ContainerContainerPushRepositoryResponse) HasPulpLabels() bool`

+HasPulpLabels returns a boolean if a field has been set.

+### GetManifestSigningService

+`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningService() string`

+GetManifestSigningService returns the ManifestSigningService field if non-nil, zero value otherwise.

+### GetManifestSigningServiceOk

+`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningServiceOk() (*string, bool)`

+GetManifestSigningServiceOk returns a tuple with the ManifestSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetManifestSigningService

+`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningService(v string)`

+SetManifestSigningService sets ManifestSigningService field to given value.

+### HasManifestSigningService

+`func (o *ContainerContainerPushRepositoryResponse) HasManifestSigningService() bool`

+HasManifestSigningService returns a boolean if a field has been set.

+### SetManifestSigningServiceNil

+`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningServiceNil(b bool)`

+ SetManifestSigningServiceNil sets the value for ManifestSigningService to be an explicit nil

+### UnsetManifestSigningService
+`func (o *ContainerContainerPushRepositoryResponse) UnsetManifestSigningService()`

+UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)